API Reference

 Creates a type for lists with specific field requirements.

-Parameters: - type_spec: Named list where names are field names and values are types
+Parameters: - type_spec: Named list where names are field names and values are sicher_type or sicher_union objects

 Example: